Love is an Action: Redefining Love for Transformative Relationships

 • If you were to die this evening with no opportunity to communicate with anyone, what would you most regret not having told someone?
 Why haven’t you told them yet?

 Our approach to love is similar to our approach to sex.
-We act like we don’t have to learn to do it, like it just comes naturally, and like it requires no skill.
+We act like we don’t have to learn to do it, like it just comes naturally, and requires no skill.
 It just happens organically.
-Feelings are involved, however, love, like sex, requires skills in order for it to flourish, to be meaningful and to meet our needs.

 Isn’t it strange that as a culture, we don’t take more seriously what is required of us for love and sex, two of the most important things in our human lives?
 We spend almost zero time in our entire 12-year grade school curriculum teaching the fundamental skills required for love and sexuality.
-We have to learn how to love.
-Oftentimes, we haven’t had great role models for how to show love, how to be love, and how to do love.
+It’s an appalling failure of our educational system.

 A’magine is a pioneer in sexual empowerment and her extensive real-world experience sparkles throughout this book.
 This is a delightful journey toward better, richer, more fulfilling sex, for women who want more joyful, creative, pleasurable lives.